 *A student may be exempt from taking Module 1 if the student can present a valid diploma for MPH from an accredited US or foreign university.
 If no diploma is available, a letter from the accredited university registrar must be sent to the School directly confirming degree.

-Modules three and four are offered on our campus in Houston, Texas, in the heart of the Texas Medical Center, the world’s largest healthcare complex.
 The order in which you take the modules is flexible to allow you to align your study with your other obligations.
 However, module three must be taken before module four.
 All modules are offered once a year and you have three years in which to complete all modules.
 View schedule of upcoming offerings.

 NOTE: For current Baylor degree-seeking students who complete all four modules, their transcripts will show the completion of the Diploma but no specific modules will be displayed on the transcripts.
 If students complete one, two, or three courses, no specific courses will be shown on the transcripts.
 All students (degree-seeking and non-degree seeking) will receive a certificate of completion after the successful completion of each module and a Diploma in Tropical Medicine upon the successful completion of all four modules from the National School of Tropical Medicine.